Comdex/cherry-hook/README.md

 An application which listens for GitHub webhook and start custom task.

-update: support secret verify and keyword trigger
+update: support secret verify, action keyword trigger and custom commit action.

 How to use